 The second design was a R2-D2™ ANA Jet and it flies to Paris, Sydney, Munich, Jakarta and Beijing from Japan.
-It initially flew to Los Angeles but later on move to a Japan-Europe route when it served as the airline of the Star Wars cast when they went to London for the premiere of the Star Wars: The Force Awakens last year.
+It initially flew to Los Angeles but later on move to a Japan-Europe route when it served as the airline of the Star Wars cast when they went to London for the premiere of the Star Wars: The Force Awakens in 2015.

 Now we really have our own here in the US that can fly us to Japan (hello Tokyo Disney, I’m coming) as the Star Wars BB-8™ANA Jet will have routes to Los Angeles, Chicago, New York, Houston, Washington DC as well as an Asian route of Singapore to Narita.

-We waited for it to land at the tarmac of LAX which in itself was an amazing experience already even if it was super windy and cold yesterday.
+It was an amazing experience seeing all the big airlines from the ground even if it was super windy and cold that day.
 Ya, my hands froze and I needed a hug from Chewbacca.

-The jet may seem small when it landed on the runway but once it taxied and you’re standing in front of a Boeing 777-300, wow, you can’t even get one or two picture to cover the whole thing.
+The jet may seem small when it landed on the runway but once it taxied and you’re standing in front of a Boeing 777-300, wow!
+You can’t even get one or two pictures to cover the whole thing.
 And as a Star Wars fan, all I can think of was, is this really happening?!
-And the experience has just started.
+And the experience had just started.

 After our interaction with BB-8, we boarded the BB-8™ANA Jet where passengers in coach can experience specially-designed BB-8 paper cups, headrest covers, and aprons for cabinet attendants.

 If you’re a Star Wars fan, time to book your flight and experience it for yourself.
-You can watched all six Star Wars films as in-flight entertainment on international flights.
-Check here for more details about the ANA STAR WARS™ Project and HERE to book your future flight.
+You can watch most if not all – Star Wars films as in-flight entertainment on international flights.